stephan-double-u/cross-language-validation-schema/README.md

 because the server should never trust the client-side.
 Of course client side validation is also important for a good user experience.

-The idea for this JSON Schema was inspired by a web application that had _many_ non-trivial validation rules.
+The idea for this JSON Schema was inspired by a web application that had _many_ non-trivial validation rules that additionally depended on user permissions.
 The front-end of this application was written in JavaScript (Angular), while the back-end was written in Java.
 Most of these validation rules should be utilized also on the client-side.
 On the one hand to provide good user guidance, on the other hand to avoid numerous client-server round trips:
 - For a _mandatory_ object property the corresponding form input field should be decorated with a visual indicator, and the submit button should be disabled as long as the user didn't enter a value for this property.
 - For an _immutable_ (a.k.a. _read-only_) object property the corresponding form input field should be disabled.